schrodingersbox/landing_cat/README.md

         rake split_cat:install:migrations
         rake db:migrate

-4. Add the following to your layout, just after the '<head>' tag

-    <%= yield( :head ) %>

-5. Restart your Rails server
+4. Restart your Rails server

-6. Visit http://yourapp/landing_cat in a browser
+5. Visit http://yourapp/landing_cat in a browser

 ## How To